Yepez1997/concurrencyGo/README.md

       - may be useful to communicate useful information alongside the simple notification to cancel
       - very common to wrap in systems of any size
       - useful to know why the system was cancelled or whether function has a deadline to complete
+      - context type will flow through the system
+      - deadline should return the time when the work done on behalf of the context should be cancelled
+        - returns ok == false when no deadline is set
+      - done returns a channel thats closed when work done on behalf of this context should be cancelled
+        - done may return nil if this context could never be cancelled
+      - err returns a non nil error value after done is closed
+      - value returns the value associated with this context for key
+      - done returns a channel thats closed
+      - deadline to indicate if a go routine was cancelled
+      - primary uses of go routine was to service requests
+      - purpose of the value function is so that request specifix information needs to be passed along in addition to information about preemption
+      - 'main uses of context package'
+        - to provide an api for canceling branches of your call graph
+        - to provide a data bag for transporting scoped data through your call graph
+      - cancelation
+        - has three aspects
+          - a go routines parent may want to cancel it
+          - a go routine may want to cancel its children
+          - any blocking operations within a goroutine need to be pre emptable so that it may be canceled
+          - childen cannot cancel context stack